erdemiraysu/Seasonal_Flu_Vaccine_Intake_Classification/README.md

 ![XGBoost_FeatureImportance](https://user-images.githubusercontent.com/61121277/199118562-3e736c8c-2e4c-4412-9746-e5ba2d405fae.png)

 The most important 6 features in predciting whether a person would get the seasonal vacccine are:

 - `doctor_recc_seasonal`
 - `healht_insurance`
 - `opinion_seas_vacc_effective`
 - `opinion_seas_risk`
 - `age_group_65+ Years`
 - `health_worker`

 ## Conclusion
 ***

 ![MostImportantFeatures_Probability_BarPlot](https://user-images.githubusercontent.com/61121277/199118595-397eb549-3f7b-417e-8e9a-52b583765cc4.png)

-**You are more likely to get the vaccine if:**
+You are more likely to get the vaccine if:

 - your doctor recommends the vaccine
 - you have health insurance
 - you think the vaccine is effective
 - you think you can get sick from flu
 - you are older
 - you are a health worker

 ## Recommendations
 ***
 * Target physicians by educating them on the importance of vaccination &  recommending it to their patients!
-* Target uninsured populations in the campaign, but better yet work on universal health coverage for all individuals and communities.
+* Target uninsured populations in the campaign, but better yet work on universal health coverage.
-* Focus your campaign on informing the people about the effectiveness and safety of the vaccine or their risk of falling ill and developing complications if not vaccinated.
+* Inform the people about the effectiveness and safety of the vaccine and their risk of falling ill and developing complications if not vaccinated.
-* As a priority keep focusing your campaign on older age groups, because they are at more risk of developing flu-related complications compared to younger age groups.But also target younger people as a key demographic population to maximize the benefits of herd immunity since their vaccination rates are much lower.
+* As a priority keep focusing your campaign on older age groups, because they are at more risk of developing flu-related complications compared to younger age groups, and there is still room to progress even for those +65.
+But also target younger people as a key demographic population since their vaccination rates are much lower.

 ## Next Steps
 ***
 * Encrypted employment industry, employment occupation, and geographical region info, hard to make any specific suggestions based on these features.
 * Results on health insurance are not very reliable due to %40 of the data being null and being encoded using predictive modeling.
-More care needs to be given to this variable next time the survey is conducted.
+More emphasis needs to be given to this variable next time the survey is conducted even it is a significant feature in predicting vaccine outcome.
 * More recent data needs to be collected after the Covid-19 pandemic since the pandemic might have altered people’s attitude towards flu vaccine as well.

 ## Repository Structure